-How to Link PDF in Canva in 2025: Complete Step-by-Step Guide
+How to Link a PDF in Canva in 2026: Complete Step-by-Step Guide

 Not "upload the PDF and hope it's readable," but a clean experience: